Formula Functions

 Return Value: Text

-The link text. - target:
+• friendly_name: text The link text.

-The window or frame in which to display the content.
+• target: text The window or frame in which to display the content.

 HYPERLINK("/00U/e?retURL=%2F006x0000001T8Om&what_id=" & Id, "Create Event")